AroLeaf/psithurism/docs/guide/basics.md

 'Hello, World!' | …
 ```

-You can also call a function with a single argument directly, if the argument is a literal, and the function is not:
+You can also call a function with a single argument directly if the argument is a literal, and the function is not:

 ```py
 …'🍃'